 The outline Child Protection Plan should be outcome focussed and:

-If a Child is not made the subject of a Child Protection Plan
+If a Child does not have a Child Protection Plan

-If it is decided that the child is not at continuing risk of Significant Harm, but the child is in need of support to promote their safety, health andr development, the Conference must ensure that recommendations are made to this effect.
+If it is decided that the child is not at continuing risk of Significant Harm, but the child is in need of support to promote their safety, health and or development, the Conference must ensure that recommendations are made to this effect.

 If the Conference is satisfied that a child considered to be at continuing risk of Significant Harm can be adequately safeguarded through an alternative multi-agency Plan, the Conference must ensure that recommendations are made to promote their safety, health and development.